Thanks for your comments, I think I see where you are coming from, and I

 agriculture is the last thing I would want to do.

-My thought is to bring groups that are already <defined> into contact with
+My thought is to bring groups in contact that have already been <defined>

 If we battle agribusiness, is it because it is putting small organic farms